Nico Hoerner Player Props: Cubs vs. Marlins

-On Saturday, Nico Hoerner (batting .220 in his past 10 games) and the Chicago Cubs face the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
-First pitch is at 2:20 PM ET.
+The Chicago Cubs, including Nico Hoerner (.250 batting average in his past 10 games), battle starting pitcher Sandy Alcantara and the Miami Marlins at Wrigley Field, Sunday at 2:20 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent appearance against the Marlins.
+He racked up two hits (going 2-for-4) in his last game against the Marlins.

 Nico Hoerner Game Info & Props vs. the Marlins